-There are some cases in the existing literature where the formula collapses and we record these in examples in the final section of the paper.
-We also record a simplified formula for genus $0$ invariants in the case of triple point degenerations, see Section~\ref{sec: implementations}.
+There are cases in the existing literature where the formula collapses and these are recorded in the final section of the paper.
+We also present a simplified formula for genus $0$ invariants in the case of a triple point degeneration, see Section~\ref{sec: implementations}.

-\begin{remark} A special case of this theorem is the traditional degeneration formula for a double point degeneration $\mathscr Y$ with special fiber $Y_0$ and components $Y_1$ and $Y_2$ and double divisor $D$.
-The virtual class of the space of maps to the degenerate fiber is described in terms of the product of the virtual classes of relative maps to $(Y_i,D)$, and the virtual birational model above is rendered trivial.
-The class of the relative diagonal is replaced with the usual diagonal in $D^2$.
-In such a situation, the class of the diagonal can be decomposed via the K\"unneth splitting, and the cycle theoretic formula above immediately collapses into sum of products of relative Gromov--Witten invariants.
-In the general case, the relative diagonal is distinct from the usual diagonal, and this collapsing does not occur. \end{remark}